oracle/node-oracledb/package/README.md

   related build metadata information files from all `package/Staging` directories to the `package/Staging` directory on one machine.

-- Run `npm run buildpackage`.
+- On the machine with all the binaries in `package/Staging`, run `npm run buildpackage`.
 This calls `buildpackage.js` to make the node-oracledb package containing the node-oracledb JavaScript files, the available binaries, and a `package.json` that has `install` and `prune` script targets.
   The package will be created in the top level directory.
-It can be uploaded to npmjs.com, or to your own local server, and then used as a dependency in your projects.
+It can be uploaded to npmjs.com by maintainers of node-oracledb, or you can upload to your own local server and then use it as a dependency in your projects.

 # Package Installation